-- Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school.
+- Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
+[See Academic Counseling on page 44.]

-- Monitoring your child's academic progress and contacting teachers as needed.
-[See Academic Counseling on page 51.] - Attending scheduled conferences and requesting additional conferences as needed.
+- Attending scheduled conferences and requesting additional conferences as needed.
 To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at (979) 478-6814 for an appointment.
 The teacher will usually return your call or meet with you during his or her conference period or before or after school.
-[See Report Cards/Progress Reports and Conferences on page 85.] - Becoming a school volunteer.
-[See Volunteers on page 98 and policy GKG for more information.] - Participating in campus parent organizations.
-Parent organizations include: - Band Booster Club - Athletic Booster Club - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
-[Contact Brazos Middle School Principal, Clay Hudgins, at (979) 478-6814 or chudgins@brazosisd.net and see policies BQA and BQB, for more information.] - Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction and other wellness issues.
-[See School Health Advisory Council (SHAC) on page 76 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental wellbeing. - Attending board meetings to learn more about district operations.
-Regular board meetings are held on the fourth Wednesday of each month at 7:00 p. m. the BISD Administration Office.
-An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at the administration office and online at www.brazosisd.net.[See policies BE and BED for more information.]
+[See Report Cards/Progress Reports and Conferences on page 80.] - Becoming a school volunteer.
+[See Volunteers on page 92 and policy GKG for more information.]

+Participating in campus parent organizations.
+Parent organizations include:

+- Band Booster Club

+- Athletic Booster Club

+- Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
+For more information, see policies BQA and BQB and contact:

+Clay Hudgins, Principal chudgins@brazosisd.net

+- Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction and other wellness issues.
+[See School Health Advisory Council (SHAC) on page 70 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental wellbeing. - Attending board meetings to learn more about district operations.
+Regular board meetings are held on the last Wednesday of each month at 7:00 p. m.
+227 Educator Lane, Wallis, Texas.
+An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at 227 Educator Lane, Wallis, Texas and online at www.brazosisd.net.
+[See policies BE and BED for more information.]